Nell's Eugenic Wedding

 Nell's Eugenic Wedding is a lost 1914 silent comedy of one reel directed by Edward Dillon.
 It is a primitive example by Anita Loos of what is called in modern terms a gross-out film.
-Tod Browning, here just an actor, would later achieve renown as a director.
+Actor Tod Browning later achieved renown as a director.
 Most reviewers 'damned' the film as repugnant or tasteless.

 Plot

 A man devours a bar of soap and later vomits everywhere he goes.